-Knowing your company’s average order value helps you evaluate your overall online marketing and pricing strategy by giving you the metrics needed to measure the long-term value of individual customers.
+Knowing your company’s average order value helps you evaluate your overall online marketing efforts and pricing strategy by giving you the metrics needed to measure the long-term value of individual customers.

-As a benchmark of customer behavior, the AOV helps you set goals and strategies and evaluate how well those strategies are working.
+As a bench mark of customer behavior, the AOV helps you set goals and strategies and evaluate how well those strategies are working.

-Sometimes marketers focus much of their energy on increasing traffic to a website when it would more impactful – and profitable – to increase their AOV.
+Sometimes marketers focus much of their energy on increasing traffic to a website when it would more impactful and profitable to increase their AOV.
 Increasing traffic typically costs money, while increasing AOV does not.

 Optimizing your AOV can take place across all steps of the sales funnel.
-You can nudge your customer to purchase additional products related to what is in their shopping cart, perhaps the ones that are easily forgotten, like batteries for an electronic device, or light bulbs for a lamp.
-Alternately, you could suggest that they consider a more expensive, perhaps even a best-selling, alternative.
+You can nudge your customer to purchase additional products related to what is in their shopping cart, perhaps the ones that are easily forgotten, like batteries for an electronic device or light bulbs for a lamp.
+Alternately, you could suggest that they consider a more expensive, perhaps even a bestselling, alternative.

 Getting a customer to spend more can be accomplished through savvy merchandising methods – putting an enticing selection of products in front of them and displaying them in such a way that they are motivated to purchase – or by direct incentives, such as free shipping.